A calm framework for clarity in a world that demands your attention.

 This is the Future Literacy reset.
 Use it any time the day begins to tilt out of balance.

 Silence notifications.
 Step away from stimulation.
-Give your brain quiet.
+Then give your brain quiet.

 Work Pressure